JLMin/ConciseUI/README.md

 Or you can install this mod manually, [download](https://github.com/JLMin/ConciseUI/archive/master.zip).

+## Contribution
+Since I have uninstalled the game, I am unable to update the mod functionality, If anyone would like to continue to maintain the mod, I am more than willing to accept PRs.
+If you need help in the maintenance process, please feel free to contact me.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details